Día de los Muertos Ofrenda

 Here are ways to participate in our month-long time of remembering:

-- Share your ofrenda in our 2022 Pictorial Directory.
+• Share your ofrenda in our 2023 Pictorial Directory.
 If your office, department, or school will be setting up an ofrenda, take some pictures, and let us know – especially if yours is a “public” ofrenda that others can visit!
-We will be compiling a 2022 Pictorial Directory of these places of remembrance from our UIW campuses and Brainpower schools.
-All pictures should be sent to uiwmediaministry@uiwtx.edu no later than Friday, October 21 with “Ofrenda pictures from (your name)” in the subject line.
+We will be compiling a 2023 Pictorial Directory of these places of remembrance from our UIW campuses and Brainpower schools.
+All pictures should be sent to uiwmediaministry@uiwtx.edu by Monday, October 30 with “Ofrenda pictures from (your name)” in the subject line.
 (We invite you to view our 2021 Pictorial Directory if you did not have an opportunity to do so last year.)

 If you are interested in building your own ofrenda but don’t know where to begin, here are a few helpful websites: